minus5/examples-services/README.md

 In our *dev* datacenter we have several containers that manage the CI process.

-**Builder containers** react on every commit to thw source code and build binaries required for creating Docker images.
+**Builder** container react on every commit to thw source code and build binaries required for creating Docker images.
 We have separate container for each target technology.
 For example, *Go* builder builds *Go* binaries, *Rails* buidler precompiles web assets, *JS* builder builds web pages using *Webpack* etc.

 **Image build** puts together prepared binaries with *Dockerfiles*, builds new Docker images, tags them and pushes them to local Docker registry.

 **Deployer** listens for remotely dispatched deploy commands and executes them on remote Docker hosts (using *docker-machine* commands).
 It also commits every change to the infrastructure repository (every deploy is a change in the infrastructure).

+# Patterns

+* communication patterns: sync vs async
+* service discovery
+* deployment system
+* logging
+* monitoring
+* alerting
+* continuous integration
+* infrastructure as a source

+# Antipatterns

+Micorservices can go wrong:

+* consistency (vs eventual consistency)
+* synchronous communication
+* shared libraries
+* shared database

-# Summary
+# Resources